slatedocs/slate/source/includes/entities/payments/_cost.md

 -----------------|----------|----------------------
 patient_id       | true     | MDLIVE ID for patient
 provider_type_id | true     | Provider Type ID, from the [provider types list](#provider-types)
-promocode        | false    | Promocode to apply to the cost of the appointment state_abbrev     | false    | 2-Letter state abbreviated, from the [states list](#states)
+promo_code       | false    | Promo code to apply to the cost of the appointment state_abbrev     | false    | 2-Letter state abbreviated, from the [states list](#states)